GospelSounders/adventhymnals/content/02.christ-in-song/04.201-300/05.241-250/07.Memories-of-Galilee/docs.md

 ---
+title: |
-title: 247.
-Memories of Galilee
+    247. Memories of Galilee - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 247.
+Memories of Galilee.
+Each cooing dove and sighing bough That makes the eve so blest to me, Has something far diviner now, It bears me back to Galilee.
+Chorus:   O Galilee, sweet Galilee, Where Jesus loved so much to be, O Galilee, blue Galilee, Come, sing thy song again to me.
+    keywords:  |
-    keywords: Christ in Song, Memories of Galilee, Each cooing dove and sighing bough, O Galilee, sweet Galilee
+        Christ in Song, adventhymnals, advent hymnals, Memories of Galilee, Each cooing dove and sighing bough.
+O Galilee, sweet Galilee,
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 247. MEMORIES OF GALILEE
+####  Christ in Song,

 ```txt
 1.